chloehudzik/workfront-learn.en/help/workfront-goals/create-your-goals/create-goals-in-workfront.md

 ---
-title: Create goals in Workfront
+title: Create goals in [!DNL Workfront Goals]
 description: Learn how to create goals in [!DNL Workfront Goals] using three different options.
 activity: use
 feature: Workfront Goals